 The IOM (International Organization for Migration) organises the travel arrangements.
 Assisted by the FPS Foreign Affairs and the Belgian Embassies, the IOM helps reserving national and international flights, accompanies the refugees on departure and provides assistance in transit and on arrival, including helping with immigration and customs formalities.

 On arrival in Belgium, the refugees submit an asylum application with the Foreigners' Office.
 This step is purely a formality given that their case is already known and has already received a positive opinion from the CGRS

 .
 Thus, the refugees are quickly granted a clear status.

 The first reception in Belgium is managed by Fedasil

 , which allocates the refugees a place in the Federal reception centres of Sint-Truiden, Pondrôme, Florennes or Kapellen.
-During their 4-to-6-weeks stay in a reception centre, the administrative affairs are put in order (refugee statements and certificates of registration on the Aliens' register).
+During their 6-to-7-weeks stay in a reception centre, the administrative affairs are put in order (refugee statements and certificates of registration on the Aliens' register).
 The stay at the centre also gives the refugees direct and fast access to specialised social and medical services.
-Furthermore, every centre prepares a basic integration programme for these refugees.
+Furthermore, every centre prepares a basic programme for these refugees including language lessons.

 After their stay in a collective reception center, resettled refugees are accommodated in a local reception initiative (LRI) located in a commune.
 They have the right to stay in it for six months.
 In accordance with the new reception model, these local reception initiatives are accommodations made available to recognized refugees (in this case, resettled refugees) and managed by the PSWC’s (Public Social Welfare Centres within the communes).

 The PSWC managing the LRI where resettled refuges are accommodated can be eligible to relocate them outside the reception network and to assist them for a year.
 The PSWC becomes in that case a fully-fledged resettlement operator: it ensures the refugees’ integration support and social assistance.